-It all started in the early years of Pewabic, when Pewabic Co-Founder Mary Chase Perry Stratton created Arts and Crafts style vases featuring wildflowers found in Michigan such as the common bluebell, irises, poppies, and hollyhocks.
+It all started in the early years of Pewabic when Co-Founder Mary Chase Perry Stratton created Arts and Crafts style vases featuring wildflowers found in Michigan–– the common bluebell, irises, poppies, and hollyhocks.
 The snowdrop vase was created in that same time period (circa 1903-1905).

 Photos of Pewabic historic vessels depicting different spring and early summer flowers

 Pewabic’s first official order was placed by Burley and Company in Chicago, Illinois in 1903.
 They had a long-standing relationship with Mary Chase Perry, supplying porcelain blanks for her early china paintings.
 Mary Chase Perry’s records indicate that the Snowdrop was one of six “modeled vases” included in that first order.

 Bottom of historic Snowdrop Vase acquired in 2005 with original maple leaf stamp